PacificBiosciences/apps-scripts/RepeatAnalysisTools/README.md

 ![Visualization in IGV](https://github.com/PacificBiosciences/apps-scripts/blob/master/RepeatAnalysisTools/images/c9orf72_IGV_med.png)
 Repeat expansions are clearly labeled in IGV, and reads can be grouped into haplotypes.

+## Auto-Generate All Reports
+The script `makeReports.sh` is provided to generate all reports in a single command.
+Please see below for examples of individual tools as well as target BED format.
+This script uses the default `python` instance in the command path -- edit the script to use a different instance as needed.

+### Usage
+    $ makeReports.sh -h

+    Usage: makeReports.sh targets.BED reference.fasta outputDir aligned1.bam [aligned2.bam aligned3.bam ...]

+The file `[outputDir]/runReportCmds.sh` contains commands used for generating the reports.

 ## countOnTarget.py
 Generate table of ZMW counts per target.